reubenforman/PNME-group-10/Grades_PS.md

 Overall: Good job, but you need to pay some more attention to the details.
 I think the discussion in part (a) is particularly disconnected from the results you're getting, which suggests you may not really understand what's going on.

+## PS6: 8/10
+- I like the animations!
+You should probably keep the axes constant though throughout
+- $f_3$ is unreadable -- don't go all the way down to zero for functions that blow up like this
+- I'm not sure this approach to showing the optimal solution in Q2 is working.
+Kind of hard to make sense of.
+Choosing k' and c are equivalent in this case, so you really only need to plot one
+- Otherwise, nicely done.